-Martin Adolfsson’s images look deceptively simple but explore what’s beneath the surface.
+Martin Adolfsson’s conceptual photography looks deceptively simple but explores what’s beneath the surface.
 The name of this development is the only thing giving us a hint of where we are, but its architecture could be found anywhere warm in the world.

 Artist: Martin Adolfsson

 Title: Al Safwa, Cairo, Egypt (2009)

 Edition: Limited (each print comes with a Certificate of Authenticity signed by the artist)

 12 H x 18 W in.
 (30.5 H x 45.8 L cm) – Edition of 12 + 2 Artist Proofs

 24 H x 36 W in.
 (61H x 91.5 L cm) – Edition of 7 + 1 Artist Proof

 Please contact us to inquire about sizes not listed here.
 Interior image mockup for reference only (final framing ratio will depend on your framing choice).

 Printing Specs: Photographs are printed to the highest industry standard by an experienced fine art printer using Epson inkjet pigments on Canson Infinity Platine Fibre Rag paper (both inks and papers are archival), hand-cut to selected size.
 The paper has a substantial feel and a smooth surface with a bit of luster to it (it is not matte).

 Choosing your Print Size: Please use the Size Chart to visualize the size of your fine art print on a wall (not all images are available in all sizes).
 Remember that the dimensions reflect the image size only -- there is an additional white border included for framing purposes.